 The day commences with a special Australia Day Citizenship Ceremony, which includes the welcoming of the City’s newest Australian citizens, raising of the Australian flag, presentation of the Australia Day Active Citizenship Awards, and the Ted Maslen Memorial University Exhibition Award.

-The local Rotary Clubs then fire up the BBQ and host a great Aussie Breakfast to get you fueled up for the day ahead.
+The Rotary Club of Como will then fire up the BBQ and host a great Aussie breakfast to get you fuelled up for the day ahead.

-In the evening, all eyes turn to the beautiful Swan River as the City of Perth Skyworks light up the night sky.
+In the evening, all eyes turn to the beautiful Swan River as the City of Perth Skyworks light up the night sky from 8pm.

-Roads will be closed from 10am-10.30pm on 26 January 2017 (except for Way Rd, which will be closed from 8am, please see map).
+Roads within the orange area will be closed from 12pm to 10.30pm on Friday 26 January 2018.
 No street, verge or crossover parking will be permitted during this time.

 Residents can enter via the points marked.